oxidizing/sihl/README.md

 ## Roadmap

-Currently we focus on the [first release](https://github.com/oxidizing/sihl/milestone/1).
+Currently we are focusing on the [first release](https://github.com/oxidizing/sihl/milestone/1).

 Long-term goals are:
 * Scaffolding: The CLI will be extended to allow generating CRUD routes, models, repositories and services quickly